 The full context of the bill has not been released, but it is understood that the bill would require underride guards on the sides and front of large trucks.
 Right now, underride guards are only required on the back of trucks.
 The bill also calls for an update on the standards for rear underride guards.
 Furthermore, the Department of Transportation would be required to review underride standards every five years.
 Organizations that have come out in support of the bill include the Commercial Vehicle Safety Alliance, Consumer Reports, the National Safety Council Road to Zero Coalition, the Truck Safety Coalition, and Advocates for Highway and Auto Safety.

 Truck accidents are especially perilous motor vehicle accidents that result in many serious injuries and deaths each year.
-If you or a loved one has sustained serious injuries in a commercial truck accident, contact a Los Angeles attorney at the Law Offices of Howard Craig Kornberg to discuss your claim and the extent of injuries sustained.
+If you or a loved one has sustained serious injuries in a commercial truck accident, contact an attorney at the Law Offices of Howard Craig Kornberg to discuss your claim and the extent of injuries sustained.